bengrunfeld/study-notes/networking_terminology.md

 * **Internet Control Message Protocol (ICMP)** – is part of the Internet Layer and uses the IP datagram delivery facility to send its messages.
 * **Segment** – The unit of data exchanged between cooperating TCP modules.
 * **Telnet** – The Network Terminal Protocol, which provides remote login over the network.* **FTP** – The File Transfer Protocol, which is used for interactive file transfer.* **SMTP** – The Simple Mail Transfer Protocol, which delivers electronic mail.* **HTTP** – The Hypertext Transfer Protocol, which delivers web pages over the network.
-* **Domain Name System (DNS)** – Also called name service, this application maps IP addresses to the names assigned to network devices.* **Open Shortest Path First (OSPF)** – Routing is central to the way TCP/IP works.
+* **Domain Name System (DNS)** – Also called *name service*, this application maps IP addresses to the names assigned to network devices.* **Open Shortest Path First (OSPF)** – Routing is central to the way TCP/IP works.
 OSPF is used by network devices to exchange routing information. * **Network File System (NFS)** – This protocol allows files to be shared by various hosts on the network.
-* **Addressing** – IP addresses, which uniquely identify every host on the network, deliver data to the correct host.* **Routing** – Gateways deliver data to the correct network.* **Multiplexing** – Protocol and port numbers deliver data to the correct software module within the host.
+* **Addressing** – IP addresses, which uniquely identify every host on the network, deliver data to the correct host.* **Routing** – Gateways deliver data to the correct network.* **Multiplexing** – is combining many sources of data into a single data stream.
+Protocol and port numbers deliver data to the correct software module within the host.
 * **IP Address** – An IP address is a 32-bit value that uniquely identifies every device attached to a TCP/IP network.
 Each of the four numbers in the IP address is in the range 0–255 (the decimal values possible in a single byte).
 * **host addresses** – Another name for IP Addresses
 * **CIDR** – The use of an address mask instead of the old address classes to determine the destination network is called Classless Inter-Domain Routing (CIDR).